ebru/hotel-management/README.md

 - A graphical representation of room occupancy over a month using ReCharts should be provided.
   - It should show a line graph with days on the X-axis and room occupancy percentage on the Y-axis.
 Different categories of rooms should be represented by different lines on the graph.
 Provide a legend and tooltips for the chart to enhance user understanding.

+## Getting Started

+- Run `npm install` to install the dependencies.
+- Run `npm run dev` to start the development server.
+- Go to `http://localhost:5173` to view the application and the sample data.

 ## Instructions

 - Open this repository to your local machine.
 - Implement the requirements outlined above.
-- Create a new private repository on your own GitHub account and push your changes there.
-- Share the link to your private repository with us by replying to the email.
+- Send your implementation by replying to the email with a download link.

 ## Evaluation Criteria